 We have put together something a bit different this month to inspire you to go out for a run.
-We have chosen our favourite running route in each of the areas we serve: St. Albert, Barrhead, Westlock, Gibbons and Morinville.
-Additionally, we created a fun, upbeat playlist for you.
+We have chosen our favourite running routes in St. Albert and one from each of the other areas we serve (Barrhead, Westlock, and Gibbons).

 A good running trail features natural ground like grass or an unpaved path (without too many roots!) as the terrain is varied and no two steps are the same.
 Although it is tempting to run right out the back door, the problem with running on pavement is that it is a very hard surface.
 This increases the impact of running on the body, which can lead to injuries.
 As well, running on pavement lends itself to every step being the same as the step before and this constant repetition without variation can cause injury, pain and inflammation.
 If you can, run on the grassy areas beside the pavement on these routes, you will be doing your body a favour in the long run.

 You might remember a post we did a couple of months ago about the proper running technique, the minimalist approach.
 Part of what we stressed was that running at a stride frequency of 180 strides/minute is ideal.

 We hope you enjoy the rest of the fall and are inspired to keep fit with some of our favourite routes and tunes!